matthewduepner/WaterMe/Presentations/Midterm Presentation.md

 1) Have a good problem statement
 2) Explain the customer and how you will create value for them
 3) Explain your progress
 4) Explain your next steps

-Problem we are solving:
+Problems we wish to solve:

 It is hard to take care of a plant.
 People can be too busy.
 New gardeners might not know what their plants require from the environment to live.
--solution/product, why people would buy this

-What are we making?
+Our solution:

 Our product makes taking care of plants easier -- monitors the plant’s environment and notifies the user when to water the plant, using an online plant database.
-CONTINUE STATING BENEFITS TO THE USER, not more information about the product -- never forget to water your plant, keep your plant alive, this is great for beginners, low cost
+CONTINUE STATING BENEFITS TO THE USER, not more information about the product -- never forget to water your plant, keep your plant alive, this is great for beginners, low cost.

-what have we done so far?
+What we have done so far:

-	bought parts
+Bought parts
-	began prototyping
+Began prototyping
-	writing code
+Writing code

 what do we plan to do next?